mpievolbio-scicomp/cancer_sim/paper.md

 model.
 The tumour lattice structure is established by a sparse matrix whose non-zero elements correspond to the individual cells.
 Each cell is surrounded by eight neighbouring cells (Moore neighbourhood).
-The value of the matrix element is an index pointing to the last mutation cell acquired in the list of mutations which is updated in each simulation step.
+The value of the matrix element is an index pointing to the last mutation the cell acquired in the list of mutations which is updated in each simulation step.